[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 KERCHNER ANCESTRY Page 9

-Which Adam became our Berks County Adam?
+Which Adam became our Berks County PA Adam?
 One very significant point is

 that in our Adam Kerchner's will, which was signed in August 1768 and recorded

-in the Berks County Courthouse in October, 1768, it shows a signature with
+in the Berks County Courthouse in October, 1768, it shows his signature with

 an (A) mark.
-This is a very strong link of our Adam Kerchner to the first
+This is a very, very strong link of our Adam Kerchner to the 1741

 Other tidbits of information suggest slightly confusing and possibly